-Invoice discounting (often referred to simply as ‘discreet invoicing’) is an alternative form of business finance in which business owners sell their unpaid invoices (accounts receivable) to a third party.
-Businesses, therefore, gain access to all the money in advance (minus the lender’s fee), thereby injecting their business with much-needed cash flow.
-It’s an increasingly popular means of improving the Working Capital Cycle (WCC), especially since the tightening of conventional funding from banks (loans and overdrafts) since the Credit Crunch.
+Invoice discounting is a form of alternative finance in which business owners have an agreement to sell their unpaid invoices (accounts receivable) to a third party.
+Businesses, therefore, gain access to all the money in advance by leveraging their sales ledger (minus the lender’s fee), thereby injecting their business with much-needed cash flow.
+It’s an increasingly popular means of improving the Working Capital Cycle (WCC).
+Invoice discounting is flexible and adapts to the changes and growth of a business which is why many consider it to be a better fit for their business when compared with more traditional forms of finance such as loans and overdrafts.

 Another way of understanding invoice discounting would be a series of ongoing short-term business loans where invoices are used as security.
 The lending risk is limited since: